 In winter, it’s rare snowfalls in Kathmandu.
 So, you can go for the cultural tour of the capital, as well as Bhaktapur and Patan.

 Winter is an excellent time to visit the Terai region of Nepal.
 Dry and pleasant weather conditions make this the best season of the year for bird watching in the jungles.

 You also need to note that there will be a large temperature difference between day and night.

 - This season is not crowded with tourists like another peak season.
 You can plan your adventure to avoid the hustle-bustle of peak seasons.

-- You might get chance to see the trail filled with snow.
+- You might get a chance to see the trail filled with snow.

 - During this season, Nepal becomes budget-friendly destinations.
-As flights and accommodation price gets cheaper.
-You’ll get better quality services at reasonable price.
+Flights and accommodation price gets cheaper.
+You’ll get better quality services at a reasonable price.

 Festival and events